The Analysis of Rotated Vector Field for the Pendulum

-The theorem above gives a conclusion that, for arbitrary $\gamma >0$, Equation (\ref{eq:f2}) exists a critical value $\beta _{0}$, where $0<$ $ \beta _{0}\leq 1$.
-While $\beta \geq \beta _{0}$, it exists a unique, positive and periodic solution that is a stable limit-cycle of the second kind on the cylindrical surface.
-According to the Bendixson's Criteria\cite {Perko}, it is easy to prove that Equation (\ref{eq:f2}) exists no cycle of the first kind on the cylindrical surface for $\gamma >0$.
-It indicates that, whatever the initial state it is, the final state will be in a periodic motion toward positive.
-While $\beta <\beta _{0}$, Equation (\ref {eq:f2}) exists no any periodic solution.
-In fact, all trajectories on the phase plane will go into the saddles or focuses in this situation.
-The focuses are stable.
-The saddles are unstable.
-If there are some disturbances, it will deviate from the saddles.
-In the final state, all the trajectories will go into the focuses.
-In physics, whatever the initial state it is, the system will stay at equilibrium points (focuses) when it reaches the stable state.
+According to the theorem above, it follows a conclusion that, for any $\Gamma>0$, equation (\ref{eq:f2}) exists a critical value $\beta_{0}$.
+In other words, while $\beta\geqslant\beta_{0}$, it exists a periodic solution that is unique, stable and positive.
+It indicates that, whatever the initial state it is, the final state will be in a self-sustained periodic motion toward positive.
+While $\beta<\beta_{0}$, equation (\ref{eq:f2}) exists no any periodic solution.
+In this situation, all trajectories on the phase plane will come into the saddles or focuses ultimately.
+The focuses are stable but saddles unstable.
+If there are some disturbances, it will deviate from the saddles, eventually, will stay at the focuses for ever.
+In physics, whatever the initial state it is, the system will be static at the focus after undergoing sufficient time.